Reflections, Thoughts and Opinions From Africa.

 The Baobab is one of Africa's most famous trees, and has attracted many myths and legends.
 I hope it'll be an inspiration for my writing.

-Thank you ♥holly jolly tHiNg♥ for the very special and treasured awardicon adorning my blog.
+Thank you ♥tHiNg♥ for the very special and treasured awardicon adorning my blog.

 Books I am reading and have read in 2018 (three being excellent):

 Sibanda and the Rainbird by C M Elliot

 |Thirty two years ago my first prosthetics specialist told me a story about an amputee who fell straight onto the end of her amputated limb and broke her femur.
 She lived with her sister.
 The accident happened one Friday evening shortly after her sister had left to go out with her boyfriend.
 Thirty two years ago there was no such thing as cell phones, so the poor girl lay on the bathroom floor for six hours until her sister returned home.